mariusmym/PCB_ChristmasTree/README.md

 ![7](https://user-images.githubusercontent.com/33284097/145625428-3a7c118d-9201-4078-b927-46d33bdeb2f6.jpeg)

-- After you placed the PCBs in the right way, align them properly and then solder the connecting pads.
+- After you placed the PCBs in the right way, align them properly and then solder **ALL** of the connecting pads.

 ![6](https://user-images.githubusercontent.com/33284097/145626576-d5d8aa6d-4edb-4404-9ec8-0659f093521a.jpg)